tonzari/FullStackDemos/Unit_07_HTML_CSS_MVC_API/MVC_Demos/ReadMe.md

 No database has been created yet!
 We only have the instructions at this point.

 6. Generate the database.
-In the package manager console, enter: `update-database`
+In the package manager console, enter: `update-database` This command will use the migration file instructions to actually create the database.

 7. Check your databases and make sure you see the database and the table(s) that EFC generated!